-One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Lewis Tomlinson, and Liam Payne Plus Z
+One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Louis Tomlinson, And Liam Payne Plus Z

 It appears that One Direction’s Irishman Niall Horan might be going mellow, with more gentle classic folk sounds, but the overall effect of a whole Niall Horan album may be quite different than his single.

 Louis Tomlinson and Liam Payne wrote a song together in October of 2016, according to The Sun.
-Titled “Something Scares Me About Love” the song is a collaboration between two One Direction Members.
+Titled “Something Scares Me About Love,” the song is a collaboration between two One Direction Members.
 It is unclear who will sing it.
 Will it be on Louis Tomlinson’s new album or Liam Payne’s?
 Maybe it’s for the One Direction reunion tour.

-Overall, Louis Thomlinson and Liam Payne are probably going to write the music Directioners can dance to.
-Harry Styles album will be rocking as well as groundbreaking.
+Overall, Louis Tomlinson and Liam Payne are probably going to write the music Directioners can dance to.
+Harry Styles’ album will be rocking as well as groundbreaking.
 Niall Horan’s album could reinvent the folk ballad.
-Zayn Malik’s music genre, as fans have already seen is sexy rhythm and blues.
+Zayn Malik’s music genre, as fans have already seen, is sexy rhythm and blues.

 Niall Horan’s album might be out in late winter or early spring.
 Harry Styles will likely release his album in the summer.
 It wouldn’t be surprising if he chose to release his album last, though truthfully no one knows.